jacob-moses/jacob-moses.github.io/cv.md

 ### Publications
 ::: {custom-style=Publications}

+A. Arnold-Forster, **J. Moses**, and S. Schotland, “Obstacles to Physicians’ Emotional Health — Lessons from History,” _New England Journal of Medicine_ 386, no. 1 (2022).

 **Accepted for publication:** A. Arnold-Forster, **J. Moses**, and S. Schotland, “Wounded Healers and the Politics of Wellbeing: Healthcare Practitioners’ Emotions in 20th Century Anglo-America,” introduction to special issue of _Journal of The History of Medicine and Allied Sciences_.

 K. Saha, J. B. Hurlbut, S. Jasanoff, A. Ahmed, A. Appiah, F. Baylis, G. Bennett, G. Church, G. Cohen, G. Daley, K. Finneran, W. Hurlbut, R. Jaenisch, L. Lwoff, J. P. Kimes, P. Mills, **J. Moses**, B. S. Park, E. Parens, R. Salzman, A. Saxena, T. Simoncelli, O. C. Snead, K. S. Rajan, R. D. Truog, P. Williams, and C. Woopen, “Building Capacity for a Global Genome Editing Observatory: Institutional Design,” _Trends in Biotechnology_ 36, no. 8 (2018): 741-743.